rustydomino/shutupmac/Packages/notilog/notilog_TODO.md

 - [x] Keep the CLI responsible for AX scanning, timestamps, terminal rendering, looping, and sleeping.
 - [x] Reject malformed positive-integer CLI values instead of silently using defaults.
 - [x] Reject a missing `--config` value.
+- [x] Embed `NotificationMonitor` in the ShutUpMac app with app-owned start/stop lifecycle.
+- [x] Add a read-only Activity window that loads recent SQLite history and appends live notification activity.
+- [x] Add a GUI switch for enabling and disabling notification logging while rules and actions continue.
+- [x] Add GUI redaction controls for title, subtitle, and body.
+- [x] Apply GUI redaction to subsequent Activity rows and SQLite writes without restarting monitoring.

 ## Immediate next steps

-- [ ] Merge the refactor branch into `main` and run the package tests on the merged branch.
+- [ ] Commit the GUI redaction and documentation changes.
-- [ ] Refresh the shared source archive or project upload after the merge.
-- [ ] Decide the next product milestone: direct ShutUpMac app hosting or the read-only Activity viewer.
+- [ ] Add app-level tests for preference-to-policy mapping, live policy replacement, and Activity redaction.
 - [ ] Add process-level tests for CLI option parsing and exit codes so malformed-option behavior is automated.
+- [ ] Choose the next GUI milestone: Activity details/filters or the first read-only Rules view.

 ## Library and host integration

-- [ ] Integrate `NotificationMonitor` into the ShutUpMac app when the app is ready to own watcher lifecycle.
+- [x] Integrate `NotificationMonitor` into the ShutUpMac app with app-owned watcher lifecycle.
-- [ ] Add a cancellable app-host lifecycle without adding an infinite loop to `NotilogCore`.
+- [x] Add a cancellable timer-driven app host without adding an infinite loop to `NotilogCore`.
+- [x] Preserve the CLI as a supported debugging and operational host.
+- [x] Load historical appearance records and publish live monitoring results to the Activity store.
+- [x] Allow the app host to replace automation configuration, logging state, and redaction policy at runtime.
 - [ ] Decide whether the app and CLI should share a factory/builder for monitor dependency assembly.
-- [ ] Preserve the CLI as a supported debugging and operational host.
 - [ ] Add structured host events only if callback-based presentation becomes awkward in the GUI.

 ## Privacy mode